 Reason #1 – You just don’t have the cash right now.

 If you are in start-up mode or coming out of a debt crisis, this is a time to keep things simple and consistent.
-Your accounting system needs to be set up where you (or an employee) fully understands the inputs and outputs.
+Your accounting system needs to be set up where you (or an employee) fully understand the inputs and outputs.
 You can use a spreadsheet or software and invest time in training.

 Consistency is important.
 Document your process and stick to it.
 It’s always better to do something wrong, the same way, ten times in a row, than it is to do something wrong in ten different ways.